talum/one-page-v3/src/blog/2020-01-29-surviving-software-engineering-interviews.md

 set aside time for simultaneous studying and interviews with companies that I didn't really care about.
-And then, since I wanted to take a crack at some of the bigger tech companies, I knew I needed a lot of time to actually learn algorithms.
+And then, since I wanted to take a crack at some of the bigger tech companies, I knew I needed a lot of time to actually learn algorithms and data structures.
 (For what it's worth, my experience with companies who ask about algorithms and data structures has been mixed.
 Many want to know if you understand time and space complexity.
 Fewer are interested in whether you know how to implement and use a heap.)